Aglamorousfortuneteller/bookstore/README.md

 ### Features

-- Registration and login with code confirmation
+- Registration and login with code confirmation  (1111 as simulation)
 - Book catalog browsing by categories and genres
 - Search books by keyword
 - Book detail page with description, price, year, and rating